UberStudent: Reception

+Sixty days after UberStudent's official 15 July 2010 release of UberStudent 1.0 Cicero Full Edition, its first non-beta, DistroWatch ranked it the most popular Linux distribution for education worldwide and the 32nd most popular overall out of the 316 varied distributions tracked by the organization.
+Weeks after the 4.1 release, it ranked as the fifth-most popular Linux distribution in the world.

+System, software, reviews

-Nearly all of UberStudent's software is free and open-source and its core programs cross-platform so its adopters can avoid vendor lock-in, whether with Windows, Mac OS X, or Linux.
+Nearly all of UberStudent's software was free and open-source and its core programs cross-platform so its adopters can avoid vendor lock-in, whether with Windows, Mac OS X, or Linux.
 The tech review site Dedoimedo reviewed UberStudent as containing a "superb" collection of "smartly selected" programs, "probably the best when it comes to serious work", with each "stitched into the fabric of the operating system".
 Tech columnist Jack Wallen said UberStudent "contains so many education-specific tools you will be spending your first days with it just marveling at what the developers have packed into one single operating system."

-UberStudent's core programs for academic work are clustered within an applications menu entry, Education, where they are organized by sub-categories, including for Reading, Research and Writing, Self-Management, Study Aids, Subjects, and Utilities, which themselves have sub-categories.
+UberStudent's core programs for academic work were clustered within an applications menu entry, Education, where they were organized by sub-categories, including for Reading, Research and Writing, Self-Management, Study Aids, Subjects, and Utilities, which themselves have sub-categories.
 In addition to its academic-specific application set, reviewers have noted UberStudent's inclusion of templates for academic work and "tons" of on-board how-to guides as "welcome additions" that are "often missing" from other operating systems.
-UberStudent also contains a full range of student-oriented programs in the Multimedia, Games, Graphics, Internet, and several other categories.
-Within a separate menu, it contains select cloud computing applications that have been described as containing additions "you don't often see elsewhere".
+UberStudent also contained a full range of student-oriented programs in the Multimedia, Games, Graphics, Internet, and several other categories.
+Within a separate menu, it contained select cloud computing applications that have been described as containing additions "you don't often see elsewhere".

-Within its stated intent to couple user-friendliness with security and stability, UberStudent production releases are based on Xubuntu Long Term Stable releases, which stems from the Debian branch of Linux.
-UberStudent also includes numerous self-developed programs, as well as its own Update Manager and the deb file format to manage and update its platform.
+Within its stated intent to couple user-friendliness with security and stability, UberStudent production releases were based on Xubuntu Long Term Stable releases, which stems from the Debian branch of Linux.
+UberStudent included numerous unique applications developed by Ewen, plus its own Update Manager using the deb file format to manage and update the platform.

 Editions

-UberStudent main editions are distributed as a DVD image or pre-made disc.
-The full edition features the Xfce desktop environment, and the lightweight edition the LXDE desktop environment.
-The LXDE lightweight edition is greatly scaled down and is intended solely "to re-invigorate low-specification or older computers" and fits on a single CD.
+UberStudent main editions were distributed as a DVD image or pre-made disc.
+The full edition featured the Xfce desktop environment, and the Light Edition the LXDE desktop environment.
+The LXDE lightweight edition was greatly scaled down and intended solely "to re-invigorate low-specification or older computers" and fit on a single CD.